ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 - Automatically converts input values to the proper format (e.g. inputting "2 Hours" converts to 168 for Inovelli math)
 - Easily clear notifications

-> **Upgrading from a pre-1.0 version?** This package now targets Z-Wave JS exclusively — OpenZWave and the legacy `zwave` integration are no longer supported (both have been gone from Home Assistant for years, and this project assumed everyone had already migrated).
-Existing flows keep working with no changes required: switch-type values weren't renumbered, and the LED Manager node automatically converts its old fixed color/brightness fields into the new properties list (see below) the first time it runs or the first time you reopen it in the editor.
->
-> **Upgrading from an older 0.3.1 or earlier version?** Two more changes, both automatic and non-breaking:
->
-> - Every node's output now sends `{action, target, data}` (the format node-red-contrib-home-assistant-websocket's modern **Action** node expects) instead of the older `{domain, service, data}`.
-If your flow's next node is an Action node, nothing changes for you.
-If you're still using the deprecated `api-call-service` node with the old field names, switch that node to Action (or point it at the same fields under the new shape).
-> - The plain "Entity ID(s)" text field on LED/Notification/Config Manager has been replaced by a **Targets** picker supporting Entity, Device, Area, Floor, and Label — matching the Action node's own Targets UI.
-Scene Manager also has a Targets picker now, though it works a little differently (see its section below).
-Existing `entityid` values are migrated into the new Targets list automatically the first time each node runs; re-open and save the node in the editor to persist the new format (a one-time `node.warn()` will remind you if this happened).

 # Inovelli Notification Manager

 Forked from the exceptionally wonderful https://github.com/pdong/node-contrib-inovelli-status-manager repo.